viv-4/k8s-helm/charts/README.md

 ```

-**Note**: we use xip.io for a ready made domain for development and demonstration purposes.
+**Note**: we use xip.io for a ready made domain for development and demonstration purposes only.

 The user interface should be available after a while at `${PLACE_DOMAIN}.xip.io`

 ## Design Notes

-- Configmaps and Secrets are protected from being overwriting after initial deployment using the following helm lifecycle hook annotations
+- Configmaps and Secrets are protected from being overwriting during upgrades using the following helm lifecycle hook annotations:

 ```yaml
   annotations: